 Whilst establishing that two people are married is determined by a marriage certificate, establishing a de facto relationship existed may prove more difficult, especially if the married spouse is unaware of the existence of the purposed de facto spouse.

-If the de facto relationship is not conceded and the Court may be required to determine whether or not there existed a de facto relationship, whilst one party is married, the above indicors of a de facto relationship will be considered.
+If the de facto relationship is not conceded and the court may be required to determine whether or not there existed a de facto relationship, whilst one party is married, the above indicators of a de facto relationship will be considered.
 Issues such as a common residence, use and acquisition of property and the public aspects of the relationship may prove as barriers to a finding that the de facto relationship exists

 WHERE TO NEXT?

 Taking the next step and contacting a family lawyer can be scary.
 Our lawyers will make you feel comfortable so you can talk about your situation.
 But first, ask yourself, Do I really need a lawyer?